 Are students ever not placed?

-If MSW students do not get a placement during the first round of interviews, you will be notified when agencies open up for second round interviews and you will be given a list of accepting agencies.
-It is then your responsibility to find an agency and let your field coordinator know about the placement.
+If MSW students do not get a placement during the first round of interviews, they will be notified of agencies available for second round interviews.

 Can I seek a field placement with my employer?

-We generally encourage students to look outside their places of employment to seek field agencies, but occasionally exceptions can be made.
-For guidelines on doing your practicum at your place of employment, please reference your Field Manual.
+Students are encouraged to look outside their places of employment to seek field agencies, but occasionally exceptions can be made.
+For guidelines on doing a practicum at your place of employment, please reference your Field Manual.

 How many hours of field work must be completed?